Wlanfr3ak/nato-alphabet-trainer/README.md

 ### Multiple Choice Mode
 - A letter is displayed with four answer options
 - Click the correct NATO or German code word
-- Auto-advances to the next letter after 1 second
+- Auto-advances to the next letter after a delay scaled by the speech speed slider

 ### Dictation Mode
 - Each letter is spoken aloud